-Effective June 1, 2010, all Football BC member associations, clubs and teams must abide by the guidelines set out in its new concussion policy.
+All Football BC member associations, clubs and teams must abide by the guidelines set out in the concussion policy.

 2. Have informed consent forms signed annually by parents and youth athletes acknowledging the risk of head injury prior to practice or competition.